The teacher

 Rachel’s decision to become a teacher of yoga followed from experiencing the healing benefits that a regular practice brought to body, spirit and mind.
 We can find ourselves ‘rushing’, ‘striving’, ‘achieving’ and the impact this ’24/7 run from the tiger’ can have, along with a knowing of the help and resilience that yoga can bring, led Rachel to her current path and passion.

-Rachel now works at building communities of yogis/yoginis in and around Market Harborough, sharing a love of this powerful practice, continually developing her knowledge of yoga and regularly experimenting with other styles in the hope that the balance, calm and clarity that it brings can be accessed by all.
+Rachel now works at building communities of yogis/yoginis in and around Market Harborough, as well as further afield.
+Sharing a love of this powerful practice, continually developing her knowledge of yoga and it’s sister science Ayurveda.
+Regularly experimenting in the hope that the balance, calm and clarity that these ancient practices bring can be accessed by all today.

 What to expect ?